I have been tagged by Anne Heidi from Piece by Piece to answer questions regarding why I craft.

 2. Why did you start crafting?

 I don't know why I started to create!
 Well, I didn't back when I was young.
-My grandmother (my mother's mother) was always busy making something.
+My maternal grandmother was always busy making something.
 I have a braided rug that she did a long time ago.
 My mom can actually pick out fabric from dresses she wore as a child.

 3. Why do you create?